Runs

 ### Test runs

-You'll see a summary of how many AI credits a step would have used at the top of the run once it's complete.
+You'll see a summary of how many AI credits a step would have used in a non-test run at the top of the run once it's complete.

 ### Runs tab